IRON LANTERN

 Oa the Living Planet

-The sentient planet known as Oa exists in the uncharted vastness of deep space.
+The sentient planet known as Oa exists in the uncharted vastness of deep space and once had encountered the New Asgod Thorion.
 Oa claims he can sense Iron Lantern's approach and sense his thoughts.
 Iron Lantern brought his most dangerous villains to the surface of Oa so that the Living Planet could absorb them into this prison levels.
 Oa also houses the Central Power Battery, the emerald power source that recharges Iron Lantern's armor and his own Power Battery back on Earth.
-Iron Lantern was no idea who Oa is or why he grants him power.
-Oa refers to Iron Lantern as "my human servant", though Hal Stark resents the notion of being labeled a servant and prefers to consider himself Oa's "agent".
+Iron Lantern has no idea who Oa truly is or why he grants him power.
+Oa refers to Iron Lantern as his "human servant," though Hal Stark resents the notion of being labeled a servant and prefers to consider himself Oa's "agent."
+Following a battle against Mandarinestro, the enigmatic Tagak the Lantern-Lord had some revelations about Oa that he provided to Iron Lantern.

 Oa the Living Planet is an amalgam of Ego the Living Planet of the Marvel Universe and Oa of the DC Universe.